meedan/watchbot/README.md

 This checker verifies if the link is still online or not.
 It returns `true` if the HTTP response for the link is on the 400 range.

+#### Google Spreadsheet Updated Checker

+This checker verifies if a Google Spreadsheet was updated or not.
+This is done based on a MD5 hash of the its rows.
+If the hash changes within 30 seconds, it's because probably someone is still editing the spreadsheet, so on this case it returns false.

+### How to write your own checker

+In order to write a new checker, you just need to:

+1. Add the new condition to the `conditions` property on `config/watchbot.yml`
+2. Write a new method with your condition name under the module `LinkCheckers` (this method should return `true` or `false` and can write/read link data on its `data` attribute, which is a hash)

-### How to communicate with the WatchBot
+### How to communicate with the Watchbot

-The client communicates with the WatchBot via a REST interface:
+The client communicates with the Watchbot via a REST interface:

 * Add a link: `POST /links {"url":"link"}` which returns `{"type":"success"}` in case of success or `{"type":"error","data":{"message":"Error message","code":"error code"}}` otherwise.